Image 1: If this engine block leaks due to porosity, then the OEM can scrap the part, or seal it with vacuum impregnation.

-Let's assume an OEM requires 1,000 machined cylinder blocks per day.
-The part is sold for $300.
-Of these 1,000 3% do not pass leak test and require impregnation.
-The typical cost to have this part impregnated with a reputable service center is $8.
+Assume an automotive OEM requires 1,000 machined cylinder blocks per day.
+The part is sold for $150.
+Of these 1,000, 3% do not pass leak test and require impregnation.
 In addition, assume the parts are manufactured during one shift Monday through Friday, totaling 240 days per year.

 Casting Scrap Cost:

 If the 30 castings are scrapped, then the cost is: